dgruber/vagrantGridEngine/README.md

 vagrant up

-A Vagrant "box" (VM image based on CentOS 6.5 is downloaded from Vagrant repository - but just one time) is created is created and 3 virtual machines are created under Virtual Box (master, execd1, execd2).
+A Vagrant "box" (VM image based on CentOS 6.5 is downloaded from Vagrant repository - but just one time) is created and 3 virtual machines are created under Virtual Box (master, execd1, execd2).

 In order to use your cluster, just type